Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 What is a single-member LLC?

-The term single-member is used to recognize that the LLC has one owner, as opposed to an LLC in which there is more than one owner.
+The term single-member LLC is used to distinguish it from an LLC in which there is more than one owner.
 (In an LLC, owners are called members.)
 A single-member LLC has all the same advantages — and disadvantages — of a multi-member limited liability company.

 Each state has different requirements for forming an LLC.
 You can form your LLC where you do business or in a different state than where you do business.
 Each state other than where you initially formed your LLC is a “foreign” state.
 You are required to foreign qualify in those states in order to do business there.
 This generally requires filing an application for authority with that state’s business entity filing office.